leozdgao/em-doctip/README.md

-# EM-FileServer
+# FileServer

-It's a file server for EllieMae Team.
+It's a file server for Team.
 Use [qiniu](http://www.qiniu.com/) for file storage.

 There are RESTFul interface for it: